 - Coordinate survey requirements across departments to create a comprehensive strategy and avoid survey burn-out.

-- Solicit NPS feedback quarterly for fresh data every three months, but choose criteria by which to rotate your distribution list.
+- Solicit NPS feedback quarterly for fresh data, and choose criteria by which to rotate your distribution list.

-- Solicit feedback from each end-user only twice per year to keeps users engaged, but not overwhelmed.
+- Solicit feedback from each end-user only twice per year to keep users engaged, but not overwhelmed.

 Tips for Soliciting Feedback